kraniasorestis/dump/README.md

 DISCLAIMER: If you do anything illegal with this program, you could end up in JAIL!
 I have no responsibility over how this program will be used!
 It's developed for penetration testers and security researchers!!
-Not for wardriving!!
+Not for breaking into your neightbor's wifi!!
 Remember: With great power comes great responsibility!